-We intend to follow the approach set out in this document for all segregated and pooled discretionary-managed portfolios containing corporate holdings unless a client specifically requests or instructs otherwise or we consider (in our judgment) that this approach is inconsistent with the mandate or strategy (including the investment objectives and investment guidelines of the client).
+We intend to follow the approach set out in this document for all segregated and pooled discretionary-managed portfolios containing corporate holdings unless a client specifically requests or instructs otherwise or we consider (in our judgment) that this approach is inconsistent with the mandate or strategy (including the investment objectives and investment guidelines of the client or fund).
 This is because we see this approach as sensible risk management.

 Any exclusions applied by us pursuant to this position paper are subject to the mandate we have with our clients and this position paper will not amend any contracts that we have with our clients.

 For clarity, the approach will cover physical corporate instruments and single-name derivatives only.
 In many cases, thermal coal exposure may vary at issuing entity level and Insight will use its discretion to judge the relevance in each case before making investment decisions.

 Investments that follow systematic management strategies (physical or synthetic) without binding environmental, social or governance (ESG) criteria relating to thermal coal may not follow this approach.
 Similarly, indirect exposures arising from holdings in units or shares in collective investment schemes will not be captured by the approach set out in this paper.